IIHE-Hc-Analysis/IIHE-Hc-Analysis.github.io/index.md

 ## Other relevant CMS platforms and tools
 - [CADI](https://cms.cern.ch/iCMS/analysisadmin/cadilines), a database of ongoing as well as published CMS analyses, with links to their papers and CMS-internal Analysis Notes
 - [iCMS](https://icms.cern.ch/tools/), a platform for various CMS-internal management tasks and documents.
 For instance, here you can also search specific CMS-internal [analysis notes](https://icms.cern.ch/tools/publications/notes/entries/AN/).
 This is also the platform where information on Experimental Physics Responsbilities (EPR) is managed.
 - Obtain a [grid certificate](https://t2bwiki.iihe.ac.be/Getting_a_certificate_for_the_T2) and install it as instructed in your browser and on the m-machines.
 This will enable you to use the grid, and get access to certain CMS-internal tools such as the [CMS data aggregation service](https://cmsweb.cern.ch/das/).
+You can ignore the step to check if your certificate is ok on SiteDB; this is an outdated instruction.
+You do still have to send the DN to the IT admins.
+Also not that it may take about a day until your certificate is synced with the CMS database.

 # **The VUB H+jet analysis group**